-Overcoming knowledge fragmentation: integrating existing food nutrition security data, essential for high-end, pan-European research on diet, health, and consumer behaviours as well as on sustainable agriculture and the bio-economy.
+Overcoming knowledge fragmentation: integrating existing food and nutrition security data, essential for high-end, pan-European research on diet, health, and consumer behaviours as well as on sustainable agriculture and the bio-economy

 Total Budget: € 10,912,775